Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum circuits

 The experimental and theoretical verification of the generic existence of two types of TLSs in amorphous solids, differing by the magnitude of their interaction with the strain, and possibly by the magnitude of their dipole moment, would be a significant advance of our understanding of the nature of TLSs in amorphous solids; and with that the characteristics of noise, relaxation, decoherence, and loss in quantum circuits, and the essential physics of the low temperature universality in amorphous solids.
 Detection of the two types of TLSs through the dielectric loss of resonators under electric bias sweep \cite{Yu_2022} requires the strongly interacting TLSs to have also a large electric dipole moment.
 Detection of strongly interacting TLSs not having large electric dipoles in similar bias sweep experiments requires coupling to their elastic moment, by measuring internal friction and using an acoustic bias sweep field.
 Here we suggest an alternative for the detection of strongly interacting TLSs in generic amorphous solids, through thermal cycling experiments.
 While initialization of the TLS bath by thermal cycling is a routine procedure, careful data collecting of TLS statistics as reported by Shalibo et. al. \cite{PhysRevLett.105.177001}, performed over variety of materials, and compared against theory, can further probe the general existence of two types of TLSs in amorphous solids, differing essentially by their interaction with the strain, as suggested by the Two-TLS model.
+Furthermore, taking advantage of the quantitative dependence of our results on the parameters of the Two-TLS model (see details in Supplemental Material\cite{SupplementalMaterial}), comprehensive study of the statistics of the changes of TLS excitation energies following thermal cycling to different temperatures would allow the extraction of the parameters of the Two-TLS model.

 We would like to thank Alexander Burin for useful discussions.
 M.S. acknowledges support by the Israel Science Foundation (Grant No. 2300/19 and Grant No. 3679/24).

 \onecolumngrid